-This course introduces the student to advanced sculpture techniques for competitions and exhibitions.
+Course #: 02327 Credits: 1 PEIMS #: 03501900 Grades: 10-12 This course introduces the student to advanced sculpture techniques for competitions and exhibitions.
 Emphasis is placed upon preparation for entry into AP Three-Dimensional Design Portfolio.
 This course cannot be entered at mid-term.
 Prerequisites: Art II Sculpture; teacher approval recommended

-Art III- Photography II Honors (ART3PHTO HONORS)

-This course introduces the student to advanced digital photography techniques, creative digital imaging, darkroom and alternative processes, and printing for competitions and exhibitions.
+Art III- Photography II Honors (ART 3PHTO HONORS) Course #: 02423 Credits: 1 PEIMS #: 03502200 Grades: 10-12 This course introduces the student to advar nced digital photography techniques, creative digital imaging, darkroom and alternative processes, and printing for competitions and exhibitions.
 Emphasis is placed upon preparation for entry into AP Two-Dimensional Design Portfolio (Photography/Digital Imaging).
-This course cannot be entered at mid-term.

-Prerequisites: Art II Photography; teacher approval recommended
+This course cannot be entered a t mid-term.
+Prerequisites: Art II Photography; teacher a recommended pproval 1 expressive means of the arts.

-AP Studio Art: Drawing Portfolio (APSTARTD)

-The requirements for this course reflect three major concerns: a sense of quality in a student's work; the student's concentration on a particular visual interest or problem; and the student's need for breadth of experience in the formal, technical, and expressive means of the arts.
 During this course, the student will be introduced to a variety of problems in drawing.
 This course cannot be entered at mid-term.
 Students are expected to submit an AP portfolio.

+AP Studio Art: Drawing Portfolio (APSTARTD)

+Course #: 02301 Credits: 1

+PEIMS #: A3500300 Grades: 11-12

+The requirements for this course reflect three major concerns: a sense of quality in a student's work; the student's concentration on a particular visual interest or problem; and the student's need for breadth of experience in the formal, technical, and